Call-for-Code/Embrace-Diverse-Representation/README.md

 misrepresentation, ignorance) that consequently create inequitable outcomes across all spheres of life.

-### How tech can help

-Mobile and web applications can be used to help individuals tackle their own bias.
-Bias detection algorithms, machine learning based recommendation systems, chatbots, and predictive analytics are powerful tools to underpin these applications.Such technology has impactful use in various forms of media to more fairly diversely represent people qualitatively (by capturing a range of identifiable characteristics, beliefs, personas, interests, cultures) and quantitatively (by increasing overall and stratified numbers).
-A by-product of such interventions is the elimination of incorrect biased stereotypes that have historically plagued media content generation and natural language.

 ### Hills (who, what, and wow)

 1. A media content editor (e.g., audio, gaming, movies, tv, comics, news,